The Keith Haring Nurse Practitioner Postgraduate Fellowship in LGBTQ+ Health - Callen-Lorde

 Fellowship Vision

-Haring Fellows, with their increased knowledge and competency to treat the complex health care needs of the LGBTQ+ communities, will bring these new skills with them to help reduce the gap in health disparities for LBGTQ+ people.
+Haring Fellows, with their increased knowledge and competency to treat the complex health care needs of the LGBTQ+ communities, will bring these new skills with them to help reduce the gap in health disparities for LGBTQ+ people.

 Goals & Expectations